 Here’s the catch: The fighters from a carrier are marginally more likely to shoot down enemy fighters in dog fights when they are coming from the left side of the screen, and carriers on the left launch marginally faster.
 This difference is reportedly due to an unintended bias in the pseudo-random number generator that determines combat events, but at this time the cause is less important than the effect: that, all things being equal, a left-side carrier will have an advantage against a right-side carrier.****

-From time to time, small carriers can actually fight better from the right side than the left due in part to this mass bonus; there’s also a potential advantage (though rarely seen) to reserving fighters for late-stage close-range carrier combat, when the range is too close for fighters to target one another.
+From time to time, small carriers can actually fight better from the right side than the left due in part to this mass bonus; there’s also a potential advantage (though rarely seen) to light carriers reserving fighters for late-stage close-range carrier combat, when the range is too close for fighters to target one another.

 A Note On Planets

 Ships will always fight from the left and planets from the right.
-However, due to a quirk in fighter-vs.-fighter battles, they are about 75% less likely to destroy one another when a planet is involved.
+However, due to a quirk in fighter-vs.-fighter battles, they are about 75% less likely to destroy one another in the furball when a planet is involved.
 As such, I advise facing fully-armed starbases with caution — and as many beam weapons as possible.

 The question of left versus right in carrier battles is a complex one, and this article is just an overview.
 As you doubtless have noticed from the few numbers in the above summary, there’s some incredibly complex math that can be done to determine combat results with greater accuracy.
 Most of the time, generalizations will be enough to go on, but sometimes there’s no substitute for doing the hard work.